-2013 INFORMS Prize from the Institute for Operations Research and the Management Sciences.
+Ford has been awarded the 2013 INFORMS Prize from the Institute for Operations Research and the Management Sciences.
+"Throughta science to create smarter busi-

 The award recognizes Ford's long-running, company-wide effort to use data science and predictive analytics to improve overall operations and performance.